AI-Northstar-Tech/vector-io/README.md

 A collection of utility functions and scripts to import and export vector datasets between various vector databases.

 The representation that we export to is:
-1. CSV file for the vectors (to be changed to Parquet)
+1. parquet file for the vectors (to be changed to Parquet)
 2. SQLite for metadata

 Feel free to send a PR to add an import/export implementation for your favorite vector DB.

 ## Export

-    Export data from Pinecone, Weaviate and Qdrant to sqlite database and csv file.
+    Export data from Pinecone, Weaviate and Qdrant to sqlite database and parquet file.

     Usage:
         python export.py <vector_database> [options]